apache/jackrabbit-oak/oak-doc/src/site/markdown/query/oak-run-indexing.md

 The `index` command supports connecting to different NodeStores via various options which are documented [here](../features/oak-run-nodestore-connection-options.md).
 Example below assume a setup consisting of SegmentNodeStore and FileDataStore.
 Depending on setup use the appropriate connection options.

+By default the tool would generate output file in directory `indexing-result` which is referred to as output directory.

 Unless specified all operations connect to the repository in read only mode